25prabhu10/notes/docs/Languages/Lua.md

 - Lua is dynamically typed
 - Lua's only data structure is a table
-  - It can be used as an array, maps, hash table, dictionary, collection, stack, queue, etc.
+  - It can be used as an array, maps, hash table, dictionary, collection, stack, queue, etc...

 ```lua
 -- As a list ...